 Tumors Metastatic to the Kidney

 Sometimes cancers in other areas of the body spread (metastasize) to the kidneys.
 Examples of such cancers include melanoma Melanoma Melanoma is a skin cancer that begins in the pigment-producing cells of the skin (melanocytes).
 Melanomas can begin on normal skin or in existing moles.
 They may be irregular, flat or raised... read more ; cancers of the lung Lung Cancer Lung cancer is the leading cause of cancer death in both men and women.
 About 85% of cases are related to cigarette smoking.
-One common symptom is a persistent cough or a change in the character... read more , breast Breast Cancer Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
-Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more , stomach Stomach Cancer A Helicobacter pylori infection is a risk factor for stomach cancer.
+One common symptom is a persistent cough or a change in the character... read more , breast Breast Cancer Breast cancer occurs when cells in the breast become abnormal and divide into more cells uncontrollably.
+Breast cancer usually starts in the glands that produce milk (lobules) or the tubes ... read more , stomach Stomach Cancer A Helicobacter pylori infection is a major risk factor for stomach cancer.
 Vague abdominal discomfort, weight loss, and weakness are some typical symptoms.
-Diagnosis includes endoscopy and biopsy... read more , female reproductive organs Overview of Female Reproductive System Cancers Cancers can occur in any part of the female reproductive system—the vulva, vagina, cervix, uterus, fallopian tubes, or ovaries.
+Diagnosis includes endoscopy... read more , female reproductive organs Overview of Female Reproductive System Cancers Cancers can occur in any part of the female reproductive system—the vulva, vagina, cervix, uterus, fallopian tubes, or ovaries.
 These cancers are called gynecologic cancers.
-The most common... read more , intestine Tumors of the Digestive System , and pancreas Pancreatic Cancer Smoking, chronic pancreatitis, male sex, being Black, and possibly long-standing diabetes are risk factors for pancreatic cancer.
-Abdominal pain, weight loss, jaundice, and vomiting are some... read more ; leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
+The most common... read more , intestine Tumors of the Digestive System , and pancreas Pancreatic Cancer Smoking, chronic pancreatitis, obesity, and exposure to certain chemicals are risk factors for pancreatic cancer.
+Abdominal pain, weight loss, jaundice, and vomiting are some typical symptoms... read more ; leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
 Sometimes the development goes awry... read more ; and lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
 These... read more .

 Such spread usually does not cause symptoms.
 Spread is usually diagnosed when tests are done to determine how far the original cancer has spread.
 Treatment is usually directed at the original cancer.
 Occasionally, if the original cancer is treated and the tumor in the kidney is growing, the kidney tumor is removed.